 - Cover the pot and cook on HIGH ("MORE" on Instant Pot) for another 45 minutes.

-- Uncover, add in the chopped kale, gently press the leaves down to completely submerse into the liquid.
+Uncover, add in the chopped kale, gently press the leaves down to completely submerge into the liquid.
 Cover again and cook 15 mins on HIGH ("MORE" on Instant Pot) until the leaves have wilted.

 - Uncover, pour in the cream little by little, stirring gently until you reach the desired consistency.